rust-lang/book/src/ch09-01-unrecoverable-errors-with-panic.md

 </figure>

 That's a lot of output!
-Line 11 of the backtrace points to the line in our project causing the problem: *src/main.rs* line four.
-The key to reading the backtrace is to start from the top and read until we see files that we wrote: that's where the problem originated.
-If we didn't want our program to panic here, this line is where we would start investigating in order to figure out how we got to this location with values that caused the panic.
+Line 11 of the backtrace points to the line in our project causing the problem: `src/main.rs`, line four.
+A backtrace is a list of all the functions that have been called to get to this point.
+Backtraces in Rust work like they do in other languages: the key to reading the backtrace is to start from the top and read until you see files you wrote.
+That's the spot where the problem originated.
+The lines above the lines mentioning your files are code that your code called; the lines below are code that called your code.

-Now that we've covered how to `panic!` to stop our code's execution and how to debug a `panic!`, let's look at how to instead return and use recoverable errors with `Result`.
+These lines might include core Rust code, standard library code, or crates that you're using.

+If we don't want our program to panic, the location pointed to by the first line mentioning a file we wrote is where we should start investigating in order to figure out how we got to this location with values that caused the panic.
+In our example where we deliberately wrote code that would panic in order to demonstrate how to use backtraces, the way to fix the panic is to not try to request an element at index 100 from a vector that only contains three items.
+When your code panics in the future, you'll need to figure out for your particular case what action the code is taking with what values that causes the panic and what the code should do instead.

+We'll come back to `panic!` and when we should and should not use these methods later in the chapter.
+Next, we'll now look at how to recover from an error with `Result`.